 Banks graduated with honors from Southwest Texas University with a bachelor’s degree in soil science and Texas A&M University with a master’s in soil chemistry.
 After more than 30 years in the business world, he sold his automotive aftermarket companies in 2015 and returned home to ranching and breeding and raising horses and cattle.
 Banks Ranch, located in central Texas, breeds, raises, trains and shows AQHA Ranching Heritage-bred American Quarter Horses for the show pen and the ranch.
 The cattle portion of the ranch includes registered Herefords and crossbred cows.
 The ranch’s artificial insemination program has created one of the best cow herds in Texas.

 Banks is a past president of the National Snaffle Bit Association and member of the NSBA Hall of Fame.
-Banks has served as the chairman of the NSBA financial committee, treasurer, crisis fund committee, world show committee and Breeders Championship Futurity committee.
+He has served as the chairman of the NSBA financial committee, treasurer, crisis fund committee, world show committee and Breeders Championship Futurity committee.
 Banks is also a past president of the Texas Quarter Horse Association.
-Currently, one of Banks’ loves is helping students at Texas A&M University.
+Currently, one of Banks’ loves is mentoring students at Texas A&M University.
 He is a member of the Texas A&M University Equine Initiative Development Committee, Texas A&M University College of Veterinary Medicine and Biomedical Sciences Development Committee, and Texas A&M University Beef Cattle Development Council.

-Banks was awarded one of the most prestigious business awards when he was selected to receive the Ernest & Young Master Entrepreneur of the Year award for the Houston region.
+Banks was awarded one of the most prestigious business awards when he received the Ernest & Young Master Entrepreneur of the Year award for the Houston region.
 Not only was he successful in the business world, but he also received the Texas Philanthropist title for his benevolent, humanitarian efforts throughout Texas by Philanthropy in Texas Magazine.
 At the request of Texas Gov. George Bush, Banks served on the Texas Governor’s Business Council for eight years.

-Banks and his wife, Laina, a fellow AQHA director and dedicated lover of the horse way of life, reside on the ranch in Schulenburg, Texas, where they spend most of their time breeding and raising American Quarter Horses.
+Banks and his wife, Laina, a fellow AQHA director and dedicated lover of the American Quarter Horse way of life, reside on the ranch in Schulenburg, Texas, where they spend most of their time breeding and raising American Quarter Horses.
 They share three children, son Paul and daughter-in-law Heather; Lindsay and son-in-law David Kutac; and son Russell and daughter-in-law Dr. Crystal Banks, and the joy of seven grandchildren.